wseban/Day-Schedule/README.md

 ## Technologies Used
 - Bootstrap - a third party API with pre designed elements advancing the range of style on a webpage.
-- Jquery - a third party API that assists in condensing Javascript and allowing more versatility.
+- jQuery - a third party API that assists in condensing Javascript and allowing more versatility.
-- moment.js - a third party API that allows formatting and manipulation of current time stamps.
+- Moment.js - a third party API that allows formatting and manipulation of current time stamps.
 - JavaScript - Allows developer to make static webpages, dynamic and interactive.
 For this exercise it was used to alter the original webpage to change the questions, change   the answers, add a dynamic timer/countdown(that also ends the game), as well as, allow saving of scores.
 - HTML - Gives a basic static structure to the webpage.
 - CSS - Allows the developer to make the webpage a little more appealing.